CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/diagnostics/ibindingdisplay-getcurrentdisplay-method.md

 ## <a name="parameters"></a>Paramètres
  `display`
- [out, retval] Un pointeur vers un safearray qui contient les informations d’affichage de liaison.
+ [out, retval] A pointer to a safearray containing the binding display information.

 ## <a name="remarks"></a>Notes
- Le [IBindingDisplay::InitializeForProcess](../../../../docs/framework/unmanaged-api/diagnostics/ibindingdisplay-initializeforprocess-method.md) méthode doit avoir préalablement réussi et le programme doit être arrêté par un débogueur.
+ The [IBindingDisplay::InitializeForProcess](../../../../docs/framework/unmanaged-api/diagnostics/ibindingdisplay-initializeforprocess-method.md) method must have previously succeeded, and the program must be stopped by a debugger.

- L’appelant doit libérer retourné `SAFEARRAY` mémoire à l’aide de [SafeArrayDestroy](https://docs.microsoft.com/previous-versions/windows/desktop/api/oleauto/nf-oleauto-safearraydestroy).
+ The caller must deallocate the returned `SAFEARRAY` memory by using [SafeArrayDestroy](https://docs.microsoft.com/previous-versions/windows/desktop/api/oleauto/nf-oleauto-safearraydestroy).

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

- **En-tête :** BindingDisplay.h
+ **Header:** BindingDisplay.h

- **Bibliothèque :** BindingDisplay.idl
+ **Library:** BindingDisplay.idl

  **Versions du .NET Framework :** [!INCLUDE[net_current_v20plus](../../../../includes/net-current-v20plus-md.md)]